Bothees/testautomation/README.md

 Parallel Execution of Feature file with more than one Runner class.
 Maven SureFire plugin used to execute tests parallel.

-ThreadLocal<WebDriver> used to instantiate driver for each every test.
+ThreadLocal<WebDriver> used to instantiate driver for each test.

 clueCucumber report plugin used to generate combined report.